Farrukhabad district: Fatehgarh Cantonment

-In 1818 a gun carriage factory was established in Fatehgarh.

 Shamsabad

-Shamsabad is a historical towntahsil of Farrukhabad district in Uttar Pradesh With one railway station in Manjhana village.
-It was captured by the army of Shams al-Din [ILTUTMISH] of the Delhi Sultanat in 1212 AD.
+Shamsabad is a historical town tahsil of Farrukhabad district in Uttar Pradesh With one railway station in Manjhana village.
+It was captured by the army of Shams al-Din [Iltutmish] of the Delhi Sultanate in 1212 AD.
 Thereafter, the town was renamed after the reigning Sultan of Delhi and came to called Shamsabad.

 Kaimganj

 Kaimganj is a town in Farrukhabad district.
 Kaimganj is the birthplace of Zakir Hussain who was the third President of India from 13 May 1967 until his death on 3 May 1969, and the founder of Jamia Milia Islamia.
 It is also the birthplace of eminent linguist, Professor Emeritus Masud Husain Khan, the Pakistani Army's General Rahimuddin Khan, who was also Balochistan's longest-serving governor, Gulam Rabbani Khan Taban, a well-known poet and Syed Abdul Salam Shah, an Indian politician belonging to the Indian National Congress (INC), and a well-known freedom fighter.
 Pandit Puttu Lal Dubey was born at Kindar Nagla Tyor Khas in Kaimganj.
 He was the "Sirpunch" of Tyor Khas Gram Sabha.
 He was also a freedom fighter.
 His family lives in Kindar Nagla Kaimganj..
 Also, the tomb of Nawab Rashid Khan is located there.